sodabubblewine/sodabubblewine.github.io/README.md

 Something I also learned: there is no faster way to catch bad writing than to publish it.

+Something else I learned: if you don't end a markdown list with two returns, it thinks the trailing line of text is part of the last entry in the list.

 ### 2025 0413 1754
 A friend just introduced me to two great bits of music:
 * [Alberto Ginastera](https://en.wikipedia.org/wiki/Alberto_Ginastera) - Harp Concerto (1956)